carlospadron/compass/README.md

 # compass
-Small library for creating and manipulating geometries in Rust.
+Small library for creating and manipulating geometries in Rust mostly based on JTS.